netscaler/citrix-k8s-ingress-controller-docs/docs/certificate-management/tls-certificate-handling-multiple-ingress.md

 imagePullPolicy: Always
 ```

-> Note
->
+!!! note "Note"
-> You must provide a default secret name in the yaml.
+    You must provide a default secret name in the yaml.

 ## Setting up HTTP(S) Load Balancing with Ingress